 Projects are people-driven.
 People think of ideas for products and services, and we create projects to produce them.
-People execute these projects, and yet more people use and the products and services they make.
+People execute these projects, and yet more people use the products and services they make.
 It is not turtles all the way down; it is people all the way down.

 Building a Team

 Building teams is one of the most critical parts of project management.
 Teams do the work, teams solve problems, teams deliver results.
 With the wrong team or a suboptimal team, those results may not be what the sponsor asked for or what our customers wanted.

 So building a team is key to success.
 In theory, we could hire the perfect team (if such a thing exists), but I suspect they are busy elsewhere.
 We could recruit the right people, use or train those people we already have, or use who we get assigned / can find around the place.
 In reality, most projects use various strategies.
 As a project manager, our goal is to do the best with what we have, be creative in finding and recruiting necessary talent, and diligent in training and development.